-• Our School is aware that they must inform the Kirklees Education Safeguarding Service when using reduced timetables for pupils and follow the reduced timetable guidance
+Our School is aware that they must inform the Kirklees Education Safeguarding Service when using part time timetables for pupils and follow the part time timetable guidance

-Education Safeguarding Resources | Kirklees Business Solutions
+Education Safequarding Resources | Kirklees Business Solutions

-Exclusions
+Suspensions and Exclusions

-• When we are considering excluding, either fixed-term or permanently, a vulnerable pupil or a pupil who is either subject to a S47 Child Protection plan or there have previously been child protection concerns, we will undertake an informed (multi-agency where other professionals are involved) assessment prior to making the decision to exclude.
+• When we are considering suspending or excluding a vulnerable pupil or a pupil who is subject to a S47 Child Protection plan, there have previously been child protection concerns or the family is subject to a court order in relation to education, we will undertake an informed (multi-agency where other professionals are involved) assessment prior to making the decision to exclude or suspend.
 In the event of a one-off serious incident resulting in an immediate decision to permanently exclude, the assessment must be completed before convening a meeting of the Governing body.